arewhyaeenn/COMP_150_LAB_8_PILLARS_2/README.md

 ## Answers to Selected Exercises

 **<a name="a1"></a>[SOLUTION 1](#q1)** As the documentation states, the `toString` method exists to return a `String` that "textually represents" the object.
 Generally, a textual representation of an object contains some representative data to help create and debug clients which use a class.
 For instance, a 2D cartesian point would likely want to include its `x` and `y` values in its `toString`.

-The `Object.toString` documentation refereces the `hashcode()`.
-The default `hashcode()` method returns a unique integer value for the object.
-By default, this integer value is the memory address of the object.
-In other words, by default the `hashcode()` is the memory address, in integer form.

 **<a name="a2"></a>[SOLUTION 2](#q2)** The constructor is found in the `Object` class.
 The `toString` provided in the `Object` class gets the class name `"MyClass"` with `getClass().getName()`, then adds the `'@'` character, and finally adds the object's `hashcode()` (i.e. the hexadecimal representation of the integer value of its memory address).